We fell in love with the small bohemian town of Montezuma, located on the Southern tip of the Nicoya Peninsula in Costa

-- On our way from Montezuma Beach to surfing lessons at Playa Grande of Montezuma we walked across 3 very different beaches from white sand to colorful pebbles to black volcanic sand.
+- Walking from Montezuma Beach to Playa Grande of Montezuma for surfing lessons we walked across 3 very different beaches from white sand to colorful pebbles to black volcanic sand.

 - Every morning a local artist used to build a balanced rock garden along the beaches of Piedra Colorada, Montezuma.
 Although the artist no longer lives in the area, locals continue the tradition.

-- We heard the ear shattering bark of this Mantler Howler Monkey before we spotted it in the tree above us.
+- We heard the ear shattering bark of this Mantled Howler Monkey before we spotted it in the tree above us.
 These monkeys can be heard up to 3 miles away.

 - Many small hermit crabs can be seen wandering along the sand.
 Costa Rica is home to over 800 species of hermit crabs, but only about 15% live on land.

 - During the rainy season, land crabs make the journey to the coast to lay their eggs.
 The crabs travel in a straight line regardless of obstacles obstructing their paths.
-Many crabs become trapped in kitchens, bathrooms, homes or killed crossing the road.
+Many crabs become trapped in kitchens, bathrooms, and homes, or killed crossing roads.